hack4her/hack4her.github.io/index.md

 Since 2022, Hack4Her has involved 62 female students.
 Thanks to overwhelmingly positive feedback, Hack4Her is now an annual event.

-# When is the next Hack4Her / expected registration?
+# When is the next Hack4Her?

 ### Continue reading